Bendabir/torchcc/README.md

 ## Development

 For local development, a few libraries are required.
 We need the NVIDIA CUDA Toolkit to build our CUDA kernels along with the Torch library (`libtorch`) for PyTorch bindings.
+We also need the Python headers for the bindings.
 The following instructions assume Linux (or WSL).
+This is mostly for integration with VSCode.

 Please carefully read all the instructions before running the setup.